bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 Also, I should stop trying to make quick veroboard circuits except for the very simplest ones.
 I always end up spending as much time as if I had designed it properly in kicad and etched it.
 Which BTW is soon going to be even faster once I finish my UV laser printer to directly expose PCBs.
 Hopefully soon a new blog entry about that project!

+Update: here is a quick demonstration of the Z-Probing.
+If you wonder what the strange wrinkly black thing is, read my [remote hotend fan, part one](/3d-print/PWM_to_0-5VDC/) and [part two](/3d-print/remote_hotend_fan/)
+{% include video id="b32DKuH9-Ho" provider="youtube" %}